crowdsourcing-class/crowdsourcing-class.github.io/final-project-part3.md

   * Other
 * Provide a link to your training video for new members of your crowd (Vimeo link, and password details)
 * A written step-by-step guide for how your classmates should make contributions to your project.
 This should include where to access it, and who to contact if it isn't working or if  they have any questions.
+* A link to your github repo for the code that you use to run your system
+* A README describing how the code runs
 </div>
 </div>